openenclave/openenclave/docs/VisualStudioLinux.md

 ```
 8. You can now set breakpoints in Visual Studio, e.g., inside ecall\_DoWorkInEnclave() and inside
    ocall\_DoWorkInHost() and run and debug the enclave application just like any other application.

+The solution will have three configurations: Debug, SGX-Simulation-Debug, and Release.
+The SGX-Simulation-Debug will work the same as Debug, except that SGX support will be emulated
+rather than using hardware support.
+This allows debugging on hardware that does not support SGX.

+For the platform, use x64, since Open Enclave currently only supports 64-bit enclaves.

 ## Modifying the application